goldentg/Flame/README.md

 ### - Discord -
-If you wish to join my community yo can do so here [Golden Codex HUB](https://discord.gg/GZ3xSkd)
+If you wish to join my community you can do so here [Golden Codex HUB](https://discord.gg/GZ3xSkd)